Last Updated on

 Final Thoughts - Shark or Dyson??

-We hope that you have found this guide to be informative, and that it has given you enough information to pick a model.
+We hope that this guide has helped you to learn more about each model, as well as which one will work best for you.
 It’s difficult to choose which is the best, because each vacuum cleaner listed here is reliable and comes with some great tools.

 They provide powerful suction, and also sports additional features that are unique to the brand (looking at Shark’s flexi-wand).
 However, the Dyson V10 Total Clean is the overall winner because it sports an amazing battery life, dust capacity, filtration system, tools, and suction.
 It’s our favourite, and one that is sure to serve you well.

-So, what did you think of this little comparison guide?
+What did you think of this comparison guide?
 If you would like to check out the Dyson V8 Animal, you can click here, and for the Dyson V10 Total Clean, just follow this link.

 For the Shark DuoClean IF200UKT, you can go here, and the Shark DuoClean IF250UKT can be found by following this link.
 They are all great vacuums, and we would love to hear your thoughts on them below.